Tl39455/wazuh-ssh-bruteforce-detection/README.md

 ## Attack Simulation
 The attack was executed from Kali Linux using Hydra against the SSH service on the Ubuntu agent.

-First, a ping to the IP address being attacked to confirm there is a connection using "ping 192.168.56.102".
+First, a ping to the IP address being attacked was made to confirm there is a connection using "ping 192.168.56.102".

 If rockyou.txt.gz is still compressed, extract it with: